• Skip to primary navigation

 Serving: 1cupCalories: 519kcalCarbohydrates: 26gProtein: 4gFat: 45gSaturated Fat: 8gPolyunsaturated Fat: 14gMonounsaturated Fat: 21gTrans Fat: 8gSodium: 1328mgPotassium: 142mgFiber: 1gSugar: 1gVitamin A: 2IUVitamin C: 8mgCalcium: 165mgIron: 2mg

-Keyword cream of chicken soup, dairy free cream of chicken
+Keyword dairy free cream of chicken soup

 Tried this recipe?Let us know how it was!